Wrist Pain Treatment: Wrist Injection

 You will lie on your back.
 This procedure sometimes requires a local anaesthetic.

-A wrist pain treatment can be done without guided radiology: the rheumatologist locates the puncture site by simply palpating your wrist, disinfects the area of skin and then injects the product into the joint using a needle.
+A wrist pain treatment can be done without radioguidance: The rheumatologist locates the puncture site by simply palpating your wrist, disinfects the area of skin and then injects the product into the joint using a needle.

 In the absence of sufficient visibility, this gesture will require a radiological guidance (under ultrasound or X-ray).
 The examination begins with a radiological examination to identify the puncture site.
-The radioguided injection enables continuous control of the needle's path and position.
+Radioguided injection enables continuous control of the needle's path and position.
 The gesture is therefore more precise and targeted.

 Does it work?
 What are the possible results?